hetznercloud/terraform-provider-hcloud/docs/guides/multiple-projects.md

 ---
 subcategory: ""
-page_title: "Manage resources across multiple projects"
+page_title: "Manage resources across multiple Hetzner projects"
 ---

-# Manage resources across multiple projects
+# Manage resources across multiple Hetzner projects

 In some scenarios, it is useful to manage you Hetzner Cloud resources across multiple projects.